vampserv/getting-started-ios/README.md

 If you haven't installed CocoaPods already, you can follow the installation instructions on their website: http://cocoapods.org

+#### Copy the mobile API
+You can copy the generated mobile API to your Xcode project directory by running the following MAB command:

+    jumpstart@local:mab> exec cp ~/MABProjects/jumpstart/mobile/apis/assets/ios/Source /path/to/MyProject

 #### Create a Podfile
 Create a Podfile in your Xcode project directory.